Objectives of the service

 The first-line users and customers are the airport operators themselves.
 These users need to ensure compliance to strict safety procedures and to optimize their internal processes to guarantee performance and effectiveness in daily operations.
 Their ultimate goal is to increase their attractiveness and competitiveness, as they are mostly privately owned.

-GIP4 Smart Airport demonstration partners are Hamad International Airport in Doha, Qatar (airport), together with Qatar Airport Services (handler) and Qatar Airways (airline).
+GIP4 Smart Airport demonstration partners are Hamad International Airport in Doha, Qatar (airport), together with Qatar Aviation Services (handler) and Qatar Airways (airline).

 Service/ system concept

 Building on its long-established expertise of data processing (and in particular geo-location data), OSCARS have developed the Geo-Intelligent Platform (GIP), a decision-support solution that handles the acquisition and processing of geolocated data in real-time.
 GIP combines four powerful major components: streaming analytics, real-time mapping, decision-making dashboard, and predictive potential.

 Key features include: